amazon-braket/amazon-braket-sdk-python/README.md

 The Amazon Braket Python SDK is an open source library that provides a framework that you can use to interact with quantum computing hardware devices through Amazon Braket.
 This document describes how to configure your environment to use the Amazon Braket (Private Beta) locally on your computer.
 It does not include information about how to use Amazon Braket (Private Beta) in the AWS console.

+**Getting the latest version**

+Get the latest version of the SDK.
+If you receive a notice that a new version of the SDK is available, you can update to the latest version.
+For more information, see [Updating to the latest release](https://github.com/aws/braket-python-sdk/tree/stable/latest#updating-to-the-latest-release).
+View the [Releases](https://github.com/aws/braket-python-sdk/releases) page for more information.

+**Use the stable/latest branch**

+You should always use the stable/latest branch of this repo, which includes the latest stable version of the SDK.
+The master branch includes in-progress features and will not work.

+**Providing Feedback and Getting Help**

 To provide feedback or request support, please contact the Amazon Braket team at [amazon-braket-preview-support@amazon.com](mailto:amazon-braket-preview-support@amazon.com?subject=Add%20a%20brief%20description%20of%20the%20issue).

 **Important**